 By News Team

-At this moment in time, we are very blessed with the heavyweight division we have.
-Top-quality boxers have put on top-quality bouts in the division and it seems as if boxing is on the rise yet again.
+At this moment in time, we are very blessed with the heavyweight boxing division we have.
+Top-quality boxers have put on top-quality bouts in the division and boxing is on the rise yet again.
 It’s a division like no other, with entertaining characters and the unpredictability of every fight.
-So who are the best fighters in boxing’s biggest division?
+So, who is the best heavyweight boxer now?

-The world number one heavyweight boxer, according to The Ring, and the most entertaining man in boxing.
+Fury is the world’s best heavyweight boxer, according to The Ring, and the most entertaining man in boxing.
 Love him or hate him, the Gypsy King knows how to put on a show.
-He has also had one of the most controversial boxing careers in the division, having struggled with his weight and drug problems.
-The Wythenshawe-born boxer is technically the lineal world champion having had the WBA, WBO, IBF, IBO and The Ring magazine titles, though later seeing these stripped.
+Tyson Fury’s record means that he is technically the lineal world champion having had the WBA, WBO, IBF, IBO and The Ring magazine titles, before winning the WBC title in February.

-AJ will be eyeing up a unification fight against the winner of Fury vs Wilder, but will first have to defend his title against a mandatory challenger.
-This will either be Kubrat Pulev or Oleksandr Usyk.
+AJ will be eyeing up a mouth-watering undisputed fight against Fury, but will first have to defend his titles against mandatory challenger Kubrat Pulev in London in December.

-Another Brit makes the list and this time it’s in the form of ‘The Body Snatcher’.
 Whyte has been a name in the heavyweight division for a long time and has already fought some of the best.
-His only professional loss came back in 2015 to Joshua and he has since gone on to beat the likes of Chisora, Parker and Oscar Rivas.
+His only professional losses came back in 2015 to Joshua and most recently in August against Povetkin.
+In between those fights he went on to beat the likes of Dereck Chisora, Parker and Oscar Rivas.